 - Act responsibly: Whether you’re a white hat hacker or a black hat hacker, it’s important to act responsibly and consider the potential harm that your actions may cause.
 This includes taking steps to minimize the impact of your actions, such as not exploiting system vulnerabilities unless absolutely necessary.

 - Be transparent: If you’re a white hat hacker who has identified vulnerabilities in a system, be transparent about your findings and share them with the system owner.
 This will help ensure the vulnerabilities are addressed and the system is more secure.
-According to a survey by HackerOne, 94% of organizations that have a vulnerability disclosure program (VDP) receive at least one valid vulnerability report from a hacker.
-(2020 Hacker-Powered Security Report) This suggests that transparency and collaboration with white hat hackers can be effective in improving cybersecurity.
+Transparency and collaboration with white hat hackers can be effective in improving cybersecurity.

 - Consider the law: Hacking is illegal in many jurisdictions, and even white hat hackers can find themselves in legal situations if they’re not cautious.
 Before engaging in any hacking, ensure you’re familiar with the relevant laws and regulations.
 Hacking is illegal in many jurisdictions, and the penalties for hacking can vary greatly leaning on the stringency of the violation and the laws in the relevant jurisdiction.
 For example, hacking can be punishable by fines, imprisonment, or both in the United States.